SuicideCode/TextMarkovGen/README.md

 # TextMarkovGen
-This Java application is for text generatio
+This Java application is for text generation us